perladvent/perldotcom/content/article/_pub_2003_05_22_testing.md

 {
-   "slug" : "/pub/2003/05/22/testing.html",
-   "tags" : [],
+   "authors" : [
+      "geoffrey-young"
+   ],
    "draft" : null,
    "description" : " Last time, we looked at writing a simple Apache output filter - Apache::Clean - using the mod_perl 2.0 API.
 How did I know that the filter I presented really worked?
-I wrote a test suite for it, one that...", "date" : "2003-05-22T00:00:00-08:00",
+I wrote a test suite for it, one that...", "slug" : "/pub/2003/05/22/testing.html", "thumbnail" : null,
+   "tags" : [],
+   "title" : "Testing mod_perl 2.0",
    "image" : null,
-   "thumbnail" : null,
-   "authors" : [
-      "geoffrey-young"
-   ],
-   "title" : "Testing mod_perl 2.0",
-   "categories" : "web"
+   "categories" : "web",
+   "date" : "2003-05-22T00:00:00-08:00"
 }

-[Last time](/pub/a/2003/04/17/filters.html), we looked at writing a simple Apache output filter - `Apache::Clean` - using the mod\_perl 2.0 API.
+[Last time](/pub/2003/04/17/filters.html), we looked at writing a simple Apache output filter - `Apache::Clean` - using the mod\_perl 2.0 API.
 How did I know that the filter I presented really worked?
 I wrote a test suite for it, one that exercised [the code](http://www.modperlcookbook.org/~geoff/perl.com/Apache-Clean-2.0.tar.gz) against a live Apache server using the `Apache-Test` testing framework.

 Writing a series of tests that executes against a live Apache server has become much simpler since the advent of `Apache-Test`.
 Although `Apache-Test`, as part of the [Apache HTTP Test Project](http://httpd.apache.org/test/), is generic enough to be used with virtually any version of Apache (with or without mod\_perl enabled), it comes bundled with mod\_perl 2.0, making it the tool of choice for writing tests for your mod\_perl 2.0 modules.